sderosiaux/golb/pages/2016-09-07-why-it-s-important-to-log-using-slf4j/20160907-why-it-s-important-to-log-using-slf4j.md

 Why do we need something complicated like a logging framework to do something simple as put a message on `stdout`?

 - Because not everybody wants to use only `stdout`.
-Even if that's super practical (this is the [UNIX philosophy](https://www.confluent.io/blog/apache-kafka-samza-and-the-unix-philosophy-of-distributed-data/)), you may want to send them directly into a file, to a http endpoint, or send an email!
+Even if that's super practical (this is the [UNIX philosophy](https://www.confluent.io/blog/apache-kafka-samza-and-the-unix-philosophy-of-distributed-data/)), we may want to send them directly into a file, to a http endpoint, or send an email!
 - Because we want granularity: sometimes we want more logs (debug), in production only warnings and errors.
 - Because the dependencies can have their own logging logic too, we need to be able to handle them (we can't block stdout!^[Well we can with `System.setOut(...)`]).